 An army of volunteers surveying over 500 homeless people found—alarmingly—that almost half wrestle with a triple threat: a chronic health condition, mental health trouble, and substance abuse.

-That statistic emerged at this week at status update meeting on the city’s “100-day challenge” to tackle chronic homelessness in New Haven.
+That statistic emerged this week at a status update meeting on the city’s “100-day challenge” to tackle chronic homelessness in New Haven.